 Transport Canada made a proposal for the airport rail link in April 2001.
 In November 2003, Union Pearson AirLink Group (UPAG), a subsidiary of SNC-Lavalin Engineers & Constructors, was assigned the task to finance, design, construct, operate and maintain the rail link, known as Blue22.

 Metrolinx released a new plan called the Big Move in November 2008.
-It proposed new a EA in December 2008 and released the final environmental project report in July 2009.
+It proposed a new EA in December 2008 and released the final environmental project report in July 2009.
 In July 2010 Metrolinx was asked to build, own and operate the air rail link.

 The bidding for air rail link construction was completed in August 2011.
-The AirLink Group, Pearson Express and Toronto Railway Airport Consortium and AirLINX Transit Partners were short listed in the bidding process.
+The AirLink Group, Pearson Express and Toronto Railway Airport Consortium and AirLINX Transit Partners were shortlisted in the bidding process.